End-user documentation is an important, albeit daunting, task for any database professional. Here are some tipsto help you get started.

 Tech implementations are tricky – CRM, donor database, you name it!
 Whether it’s your first implementation or your fifth, here’s what you should know.

 When it comes to implementing ANY new system, seamless-ness is next to godliness .

 Sure, getting the system up & running is important too!
 But if no one complains on launch day, that’s how you know you knocked it out of the park.
 Smooth implementations are the dreammm.

 They just take tons of work & planning.

 Continue reading “What to Know When You’re Implementing a New Tech System”

 When your nonprofit keeps you busy, it’s easy to put documentation on the back burner.
 Here are all the reasons why you’ll want to start.

-If you won the lottery and left your job tomorrow, would your org be able to pick up where you left off?
+If you won the lottery & left your job today, could your org pick up where you left off?

 If your answer was a big fat NOPE, then this one’s for you.

 When we talk about mission-driven work, we hardly ever talk about documenting it.
 And it’s no mystery why.
 Documentation is time-consuming.
 Aren’t we all busy enough?